Women and religion: Taoism

+Taoism's philosophy at its core, sees feminine energy as powerful and an essential force.
+Yin is an example of this belief as it is the feminine force and is seen as equal with Yang, the masculine force.
+Despite Taoism teaching that women are not inferior to men and are just as important, the cultures which practice Taoism have deep roots in the patriarchy.
+Women face institutional oppression as historically, Taoist institutions have been led by men, and women where given roles with less authority such as becoming nuns.

 Indian religions

 Buddhism

-Buddhism can be considered to be revolutionary within the social and political realms of ancient India in regards to the role of women.
-Buddhism can be attributed as revolutionary due to the fact that Gautama Buddha admitted women into the monastic order, during a time when monastic communities were dominated by males in India.
+The prevalence of the Bhikkuni Sangha, the female monastic tradition, within Buddhism is indicative of the respect given to women within the religion.
+As Céline Grünhagen notes, however, the initial establishment of a female sangha was met with opposition from the Buddha himself, who suggested that allowing the initiation of women would mean that his teaching would only last for 500 years rather than 1,000.
+Pushing back against a literal interpretation, Alan Sponberg argues that this story should be read in a 'symbolic' way that is telling of the social dynamics in which the female monastic tradition was established.

-Additionally, one of the main schools of tradition that originated from the early development of Buddhism, called Theravāda Buddhism, expresses the assumption that “all men and women, regardless of their caste, origins, or status, have equal spiritual worth.”
+One of the main schools of tradition that originated from the early development of Buddhism, called Theravāda Buddhism, expresses the assumption that “all men and women, regardless of their caste, origins, or status, have equal spiritual worth.”
 Because Buddhism can be described as a religious and philosophical ideology that does not have an explicit “Creator” there is no implied “sacredness” in relation to one’s human form, which means that the practice itself is not bound to the ideas of gender, reproduction, and sexuality.

 However, it is argued that Buddhist traditions still have underlying issues pertaining to gender roles.
 While Buddhist ideologies may be considered a revolutionary step forward in the status of women, many still consider the tradition to be subject to the social and political context of undermining gender issues during its upbringing, and even up to this day.
 The progression of gender issues, especially between gender and authority, can be seen during the time period of Hinayana Buddhism, when the Buddhist order underwent major reforms of splitting into about 20 different schools.
 During this time Buddhist narratives and beliefs arose limiting the status of women’s roles within the Buddhist communities, asserting that women could not reach enlightenment, or Buddhahood.
 This also meant that women would not attain positions of leadership because that they could not reach enlightenment, unless they “gain good karma and are reborn as men beforehand.”

 Alternatively, Khandro Rinpoche, a female lama in Tibetan Buddhism, shows a more optimistic view in regards to women in Buddhism:When there is a talk about women and Buddhism, I have noticed that people often regard the topic as something new and different.